Tweet This Social Blogging, (Social Media Blogging).

 So what is the answer?

 Well, the bigger strategy is the answer.
-Get yourself some hosting.
+Get yourself some web hosting.
 Buy yourself a cool domain name, grab a template and build YOUR BRAND.
+FirstSiteGuide.com has a great guide on how to start your own blog.

-Then use these sites as tools to build you.
-If one does shut you out, no big deal.
+If one site does shut you out, no big deal.
 Then if you are going to social blog then use sites that don’t restrict you.

 If you are going start Social Blogging